pronovic/hcoop-meetbot/README.md

 The code is based in part on the [MeetBot](https://github.com/rkdarst/MeetBot/) plugin for Supybot written by Richard Darst.
 Supybot is the predecessor to Limnoria.
 Richard's MeetBot was "inspired by the original MeetBot, by Holger Levsen, which was itself a derivative of Mootbot by the Ubuntu Scribes team".
 So, this code has a relatively long history.
 For this version, much of the plugin was rewritten using Python 3, but it generally follows the pattern set by Richard's original code.
 See [CREDITS](CREDITS) for Richard's original license.

+See the [user documentation](https://hcoop-meetbot.readthedocs.io/en/stable/) for more information about how to use the plugin, including installation instructions.

 Developer documentation is found in [DEVELOPER.md](DEVELOPER.md).
 See that file for notes about how the code is structured, how to set up a development environment, etc.